-- Before judging the entry, ensure that the items below are present; indicate presence with a checkmark in the box - If an item is missing, leave the box next to the item blank and place a checkmark in the box labeled ENTRY NOT EVALUATED - If a checkmark is placed in the ENTRY NOT EVALUATED box, the entry is not to be judged. - □ Documentation Portfolio is present - □ Digital Scientific Poster is present - □ ENTRY NOT EVALUATED
+- Before judging the entry, ensure that the items below are present; indicate presence with a checkmark in the box - If an item is missing, leave the box next to the item blank and place a checkmark in the box labeled ENTRY NOT EVALUATED - If a checkmark is placed in the ENTRY NOT EVALUATED box, the entry is not to be judged.

+Documentation Portfolio is present Digital Scientific Poster is present

+☐ ENTRY NOT EVALUATED

-DIGITAL SCIENT IFIC POSTER Record scores CRITERIA Minimal performance 1-4 points Adequate performance 5-8 points Exemplary performance 9-10 points Record scores in Explanation of Impacts (x2) Explanation is missing a discussion of the issue's relevance to environmental, economic, social, and/or ethical considerations.
-Explanation addresses some of the issue's relevance to environmental, economic, social, and/or ethical considerations.
-Explanation includes a full discussion of the issue's relevance to environmental, economic, social, and/or ethical considerations.
-Supporting Information Supporting information does not help to clarify the issue and/or it is of little significance to the issue.
-Supporting information is somewhat appropriate and helps provide some clarity to the issue.
-Supporting information is highly effective and of excellent quality.
-Research, References, and Resources Research is inadequate, and/or very few credible sources are referenced.
+DIGITAL SCIENTIFIC POSTER Minimal performance Adequate Exemplary performance performance performance Minimal performance Adequate Exemplary Record scores in CRITERIA performance performance B D 1-4 points Adequate performance 1-4 points anation is missing cussion e issue's relevance porition and/or ethical considerations.
+Dorting information to clarify the issue or it is of significance to the performance Adequate performance 5-8 points 9-10 points Explanation include a full discussion of the issue's relevance to environmental, economic, social, and/or ethical considerations.
+Explanation include a full discussion of the issue's relevance to environmental, economic, social, and/or ethical considerations.
+Supporting information information is somewhat appropriate and helps provide some Explanation of Impacts (x2) Explanation is missing a discussion of the issue's relevance to environmental, economic, social, and/or ethical considerations. addresses some of the issue's relevance to environmental, economic, social, and/or ethical considerations. discussion of the issue's relevance to environmental, economic, social, and/or ethical considerations.
+Supporting Information Supporting information does not help to clarify the issue and/or it is of little significance to the issue. information is somewhat appropriate and helps provide some information is highly effective and of Research, References, and Resources Research is inadequate, and/or very few credible sources are referenced.
 Research is conducted appropriately, with some adequate credible sources.
 A comprehensive research base that includes credible sources is evident.
 Communication of Solution It is difficult to understand the solution being communicated; an illogical explanation is presented.
 The solution is communicated and thoughts are somewhat organized.
 The solution is communicated in an organized, clear, and concise manner.

 Creativity The display lacks creativity; no, or very few, design principles are integrated in the display.
 Some elements of creativity exist in the display, and essential design principles are generally evident.
 The display exudes creativity; essential design principles and elements are well integrated.
 Aesthetics and Artisanship Work is unorganized and sloppy; display seems to be an afterthought or thrown together.
 Display generally depicts the issue.
 Display is exemplary in logically communicating the issue.
-DIG ITAL SCIENTIFIC POSTE ER SUBTOTAL (70 PTS)
+DIG ITAL SCIENTIFIC POSTI ER SUBTOTAL (70 PTS)